dpouris/chore-battles/README.md

      `npm i`

-2. Then, `CD` into the frontend directory

-   `cd frontend/`

-3. Then run `npm i` to install the package.json dependencies for the frontend

-   `npm i`

-4. Finally run `npm start` to start the frontend server, it will open on port 3000 (http://localhost:3000/)
+2. Then, run `npm start` to start the frontend server, it will open on port 3000 (http://localhost:3000/)

    `npm start`